L23de/numa-rdma/README.md

 design a robust database along with separate interfaces for different access levels at a fictional company, Northside Uncommons Management of Apartments (NUMA).

+## Usage

+Requirements:

+- Java 8
+- Gradle
+- Oracle SQL Database
+- Python3 (For data generation)

+To start the application, run `make` or `make all`

 ## Directory Structure

 ```dir